 Why Test for Lead in Drinking Water

-Act 66, passed in 2019, requires all Vermont school districts, supervisory unions, independent schools and child care providers to test their drinking and cooking water for lead.
-If lead is found at or above the action level of 4 parts per billion (ppb), the school or child care provider must immediately take the tap out of service and take corrective action to eliminate or reduce the amount of lead to below the action level.
+To address these risks, Act 66 (2019) requires all Vermont school and licensed or registered child care providers to test their drinking and cooking water for lead according to the schedule in the rule.
+If lead is found at or above the action level of 4 parts per billion (ppb), the school or child care provider must immediately take the fixture out of service and take steps to eliminate or reduce the amount of lead to below 4 ppb.